The State of the Hourly Worker:

 How Employers Can Improve Job Satisfaction & Employee Retention for Hourly Workers

 Hourly workers want more control over their work lives, and part of this control means having visibility and influence into work processes that affect them, such as the scheduling process.
-Empowering this ability may be the lynchpin to hourly worker retention: the research shows hourly workers view the ability to manage work with life as an essential component of job satisfaction.
+Empowering this ability may be the lynchpin to hourly worker retention in 2021 and beyond: the research shows hourly workers view the ability to manage work with life as an essential component of job satisfaction.
 It is so essential, they would consider taking a pay cut to realize it.

 The influence of the work schedule is apparent.
 It impacts life more directly and more frequently than any other aspect of work.
 Based on these findings, organizations now have the missing piece of the puzzle that enables them to start solving the enduring human capital problem of employee satisfaction and retention.
 By assessing workforce scheduling processes and determining how best to prioritize hourly worker preferences when scheduling, organizations can dramatically improve their retention and job satisfaction strategies.